-The City's Waste ReSources Management Plan (Plan) provides strategic direction for the utility's solid waste collection, education, and outreach programs.
-The Plan presents four goals along with subsequent strategies and actions toward reducing the total amount of waste produced, increased diversion through recycling and composting, maintaining safe, equitable, and efficient operations, and ensuring responsible and equitable financial management.
+The Plan will provide strategic direction for the Utility's solid waste collection, education, and outreach programs.
+It presents four goals along with subsequent strategies and actions toward reducing the total amount of waste produced, increased diversion through recycling and composting, maintaining safe, equitable, and efficient operations, and ensuring responsible and equitable financial management.